Alvor1991/PP2-Online-Quiz/README.md

     - Responsive Design Checker was used to check responsiveness on various devices.

 * [Chrome DevTools](https://developer.chrome.com/docs/devtools/)
-    - Chrome DevTools was used during development process for code review & test responsiveness.
+    - Chrome DevTools was used during the development process for code review & test responsiveness.

 * [W3C Markup Validator](https://validator.w3.org/)
     - W3C Markup Validator was used to validate the HTML code.